CPK Insurance

 • Workers' compensation is required for businesses with 1+ employees in New York, with exemptions noted for sole proprietors of one-person businesses and some ministers and clergy.

-• New York requires businesses to maintain proof of general liability coverage for most commercial leases, so salon professionals may need evidence of coverage before signing or renewing space.
+• Most commercial leases in New York require proof of general liability coverage, so salon professionals may need evidence of coverage before signing or renewing space.

 • Commercial auto minimum liability in New York is $25,000/$50,000/$10,000, which matters if a mobile cosmetologist or independent salon contractor uses a covered vehicle for business travel.